hipe/tmx/search_and_replace/doc/issues/005-A-B-partitioning.md

-every asymmetric shape has two variants, one for "A" and one for "B". whichever span ("A" or "B") is suggested by the name we refer to as the "refernce span". (in all the above examples of asymmetric shapes we have show the "A-" variety. to see the "B-" variants you would simply substitute all A's for B's and all B's for A's (approrpiately).)
+every asymmetric shape has two variants, one for "A" and one for "B". whichever span ("A" or "B") is suggested by the name we refer to as the "reference span". (in all the above examples of asymmetric shapes we have show the "A-" variety. to see the "B-" variants you would simply substitute all A's for B's and all B's for A's (approrpiately).)